bullhorn/rest-api-docs/source/includes/entityref/_joborder.md

         <tr class="even">
             <td>owner</td>
             <td>To-one Association</td>
             <td>CorporateUser who owns the JobOrder.
-The default value is user who creates the JobOrder.</td>
+The default value is user who creates the JobOrder.
+The field map name shown in ATS for owner will be userID.</td>
             <td>X</td>
             <td></td>
         </tr>